Klipper3d/klipper/docs/G-Codes.md

 is enabled:
 - `SET_PIN PIN=config_name VALUE=<value>`

-## Neopixel Commands
+## Neopixel and Dotstar Commands

-The following command is available when a "neopixel" config section is enabled:
+The following command is available when "neopixel" or "dotstar" config sections are enabled:
-- `SET_NEOPIXEL NEOPIXEL=<config_name> INDEX=<index> RED=<value>
+- `SET_LED LED=<config_name> INDEX=<index> RED=<value> GREEN=<value>
-  GREEN=<value> BLUE=<value>`: This sets the Neopixel LED output.
+  BLUE=<value>`: This sets the LED output.
 Each color <value> must be between 0.0 and 1.0.
-If multiple Neopixel chips are daisy-chained then one may specify INDEX to alter the color of just the given Neopixel chip (1 for the first Neopixel, 2 for the second, etc.).
-If INDEX is not provided then all Neopixels in the daisy-chain will be set to the provided color.
+If multiple LED chips are daisy-chained then one may specify INDEX to alter the color of just the given chip (1 for the first chip, 2 for the second, etc.).
+If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.

 ## Servo Commands